-All members of staff are expected to be aware of and follow this approach:
+All members of staff are expected to be aware of and follow this approach if they are concerned about a child:

 'What to do if you are worried a child is being abused' 2015.

 - In all cases, if staff are unsure, they will always speak to the DSL or Deputy DSL. - The school recognises that some children have additional or complex needs and may require access to intensive or specialist services to support them.